Edit this page

 npx expo run:ios

-If native build directories are not present npx expo prebuild
+If native directories are absent, npx expo prebuild

 to ensure the native code is freshly synchronized with your local configuration.

 Prebuild currently supports Android and iOS.
-Web support is not required because there is no native project to generate for the web — the app it runs in is always your web browser.
-You can build for individual platforms by using the --platform
+Web support is not required because there is no native project to generate for the web and the web app it runs in a web browser.
+Use the --platform

 npx expo prebuild --platform ios